 - Water – especially during the summer and on long walks, it’s never a bad idea to have water available.
 Many companies make collapsible bowls or bottles specifically designed for this.

-- Extra leash/harness – again, this is more of a backup than anything but if there is ever an issue with your client’s leash or harness, you won’t have to cancel the walk.
+- Extra leash/harness – again, this is more of a backup than anything but if there is ever an issue with your client’s leash or harness, you won’t have to cancel the walk if you have your own leash on hand.

 - Hand towel – something you don’t mind getting dirty.
 This is great for cleaning up dirty paws or any small spills.